 Has it been third party tested?
 Is it considered a verifiably pure essential oil?
 Many EO’s on the market today are what I consider “perfume grade.”
 While these may say that they are “100% pure” on the label, they often contain extenders or other substances in addition to the EO in it that are toxic to small animals like dogs and cats.
 These should be avoided.
 If you are not sure as to the quality of the oil you are purchasing, it is best to consult with an expert, such as your local veterinarian.

-2. Are Essential Oils for Dogs and Other Pets Safe to Use?
+Are Essential Oils Safe to Use Near Animals?

 EOs can safely be used around dogs and other pets and they can receive the benefit from them in many different ways.
 With large animal herbavores such as horses, cattle, llamas and alpacas and even sheep and goats, essential oils for pets applied topically directly to the area of concern, even without dilution or along the spine similar to how you would apply them to a human, is both safe and effective.
 With small animals such as cats and dogs, you do have to be a bit more careful.